WhirlScript/.github/profile/README.md

 # WhirlScript

+> [!WARNING]
-> ⚠️ This organization has not been officially launched yet!
+> This organization has not been officially launched yet!
 It is not recommended to work about it before WhirlScript is fully published.

 WhirlScript is a language that compiles to bat and sh scripts.